SELMA-project/Speaker-Recognition/README.md

 docker run -d -p 9002:9002 "container id"
 ```

-The webservice will be accessible under: http://nm-harmonia:9002/Speaker_ID/
+The webservice can be accessed under: localhost:9002/Speaker_ID/